-Hi, I’m attorney Renee Osipov with Chelle Law in Scottsdale, Arizona.
+Hi, I’m Attorney Renee Osipov with Chelle Law in Scottsdale, Arizona.
 We draft veterinarian employment agreements.
 One common question is, can we make a veterinarian pay their signing bonus?
 And the short answer is yes.
 Signing bonuses are a great way to entice veterinarians to join your practice.
 Suppose they’re straight out of school or moving from a different community.
 Then, include this in an employment agreement through a payback provision.

 There are typically one of three ways that we would address it.
 The first way is stating.
 Suppose the veterinarian leaves or terminates their agreement within 12 to 24 months.
 They would pay back the entire signing bonus.
-The second way to include this into the agreement is to, say.
+The second way to include this in the agreement is to, say.
 The veterinarian was to terminate the contract within 12 to 24 months.
 They would pay their signing bonus at a prorated share.
 That is considering their employment length with the practice.

 Other Blogs of Interest

 - Veterinary Independent Contractor vs. Employee: Veterinarian Employment

 - Should a Veterinarian be Reimbursed for Moving Expenses?: Veterinary Practice Moving Expenses

 - Can an Employer Just Terminate Your Contract? | Contract Termination

 Must a Veterinarian Repay a Bonus if They Terminate the Contract? | Veterinary Bonuses in an Agreement

 Is it likely that a veterinarian must pay their bonuses if they terminate their employment contract early?
 Generally, the answer is yes, but it depends on your employment agreement and the professional benefits offered whether they pay for the bonus.
 Typically, when you receive a bonus, they go by many different names: